erinfry6/RNASeqRealignAcrossPrimates/README.md

 4) tba_alignments

- - extract.fasta.genes.sh sequences (including exons and introns) for each 1-1 ortho gene family, for each species
+ - extract.fasta.genes.sh sequences (including exons and introns) for each 1-1 ortho gene family, for each species *EF made slight modifications in first function of perl script to run on a mac*

  - run basrc_file with the appropriate PATH 's to run lastz titled 'blastz' instead (blastz is no longer available but lastz does the same thing).
  	Just download the latest version of lastz, make a copy of the executable in the lastz/src directory and name it blastz